sindresorhus/pure/readme.md

 ### [zi](https://wiki.zshell.dev)

-Update your `.zshrc` file with the following two lines (order matters):
+Update your `.zshrc` file with the following line:

 ```sh
 zi light-mode for @sindresorhus/pure